-Yes, if your employer agrees to you continuing to work after age 67, you may continue as a member and contribute to the Scheme until your 75th birthday.
+Yes, if your employer agrees to you continuing to work after NPA, you may continue as a member and contribute to the Scheme until your 75th birthday.
+You must take your pension by age 75, even if you continue to work.

-If you work beyond age 67 your pension from the Scheme at age 67 will be increased by a late retirement factor, and you will receive additional benefits based on your pension earned after age 67.
-In respect of the service you accrued before 1 April 2016, a later retirement factor will be applied if you retire after age 65, this is because your Normal Retirement date was 65 until 1 April 2016.
+If you work beyond NPA your pension from the Scheme at age NPA will be increased by a late retirement factor, and you will receive additional benefits based on your pension earned after age NPA.

-Death benefits will continue to be provided on the same basis as they were before age 67.
+Death benefits will continue to be provided on the same basis as they were before NPA.